PaRappa1996/parappa-funkin-utau-main/README.md

-Sonic, Tails, Knuckles and Shadow by SEGA
+Sonic, Tails, Knuckles, Shadow and Eggman by SEGA

 Edd, Tom, Matt and Tord by Eddsworld